Select travel dates to see prices

 Accommodation

-Your first night in Ghana will be spent at a hotel near to Kotoka International Airport in Accra.
+Your first night in Ghana will be spent at a hotel near Kotoka International Airport in Accra.
 Our partner hotel offers basic but comfortable accommodation.
 You will share a room with fellow volunteers.
-Rooms are fanned and have mosquito nets.
-A member of the PMGY Ghana team will also stay at the hotel to ensure you have 24/7 support.
-Our staff will travel with you to Kumasi the following day.
+Rooms are air-conditioned and a local team coordinator will also stay at the hotel.
+As a result, you will have 24/7 support if needed.
+Furthermore, the team member will travel with you to Kumasi the following day.

 Please note that power cuts and water shortages are very common in Ghana.
-Whilst we have backup measures to combat this, there maybe times where the power cuts out or there is no water for a while so its important to be aware of this in advance.
+Whilst we have backup measures to combat this, there may be times when the power cuts out or there is no water for a while.
+It’s important to be aware of this in advance and be able to adapt accordingly.

 Food & Beverages

-Volunteers will be provided with breakfast, lunch and dinner everyday during their time with PMGY.
+Volunteers will be provided with breakfast, lunch and dinner everyday during their time.
 Breakfast and dinner are served at the Volunteer House, whereas for lunch we may provide you with a packed lunch or the project may provide you with lunch.

 Most meals are local foods such as rice, eggs, stews, vegetables, Ghanaian dishes, meats, breads, and more.
 A usual breakfast consists of toast and tea/coffee.
 Lunch is usually a rice based Ghanaian dish.
 Dinner will consist of a more wholesome meal, usually noodles, typically made of starchy foods such as rice, yams or ugali – sometimes served with meats such as fish, chicken or goat.
 Here is an idea of some of the most common meals in Ghana: